michaelborck/tbac/docs/showcase/simple-sentiment/simple-sentiment.md

 # Sentiment Analysis using Textblob (NLP for beginners)

 Text Analytics

+Text analytics provides a powerful way to derive meaning from textual data.
+It can be used for a number of different things such as sentiment analysis, topic detection, and predictive analysis.
+The most common way that text analytics is used is to extract information about the topic and sentiment of any given piece of text.
+This allows companies to examine how their customers feel about their company or products.
+Text analytics has been around for a number of years now, however it has exploded in popularity thanks to recent advancements in machine learning algorithms and the availability of affordable cloud computing.

 ## Workflow

 1. Load & Clean data
 2. Install TextBlob (Optional)
 3. Perform sentiment analysis